Measurements of jet quenching using semi-inclusive hadron+jet distributions in pp and central Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Results

 The JEWEL calculations, both recoils-off and recoils-on, describe the \IAApT\ distribution for $\rr=0.2$ at low \pTjetch, but do not capture the \pTjetch\ dependence of the data and underpredict them at higher \pTjetch.
 For $\rr=0.4$, both versions underestimate the data at high \pTjetch.
 For $\rr=0.4$ and 0.5, JEWEL (recoils on) shows a significant increase in \IAApT\ towards low \pTjetch\ for $\pTjetch<20~\gev$, similar to the trend in the data for $\rr=0.4$.
 This increase is not seen for recoils-off.
 The larger value of \IAApT\ in $20<\pTjetch<60$~\gev\ for $\rr=0.5$ seen in the data is reproduced by JEWEL with recoils-on but not recoils-off.
 This \rr-dependence is due to the implementation of medium response in JEWEL, in which energy is carried by recoiling partons at large angles to the jet centroid~\cite{KunnawalkamElayavalli:2017hxo}.

-Hybrid Model calculations of \IAApT\ are presented for $\rr=0.2$ and 0.4.
-The model underestimates the magnitude of the data for all settings, although it reproduces the rising trend with increasing \pTjetch\ seen in the data for $\pTjetch > 20$~\gev.
-The model likewise captures the sharply rising trend with decreasing \pTjetch\ at low \pTjetch\ for $\rr=0.4$ with wake turned on, while no rising trend is seen when the wake is turned off, independent of the elastic scattering component.
+Hybrid Model calculations of \IAApT\ underestimate the magnitude of the data for all settings, although they do reproduce the rising trend with increasing \pTjetch\ seen in the data for $\pTjetch > 20$~\gev for $\rr=0.2$ and $\rr=0.4$.
+The Hybrid Model with wake turned on likewise captures the sharply rising trend in the data with decreasing \pTjetch\ at low \pTjetch\ for $\rr=0.4$, while no rising trend is seen when the wake is turned off, independent of the elastic scattering component.
+The model also exhibits a rising trend for $\rr=0.5$, which in this case is not seen in the data within the experimental uncertainties.